This post is also available in: Čeština

 Even Mellau, a little mountain village, boasts some amazing works of architecture.
 The typical Alpine character is kept in the village even with the construction of new houses.
 Local sustainable materials are preferred, as well as a special local way of using small timber tiles on the facade.

 The whole Vorarlberg region is known for its architecture, actually.
-There exists the Vorarlberg school of architecture founded in 1657, and one in every four houses is designed by architects.
+There used to be a movement called the Vorarlberg school of architecture started in 1657, and even nowadays, one in every four houses is designed by architects.

 To get to know the local way of life, which architecture is a huge part of, follow the Umgang Mellau, a marked route leading past notable houses and structures in Mellau.
 You can pick up a map of the locations in the local tourist info center or check out Umgang Mellau’s website.